HdkTkhs/Vmol/README.md

 # Usage
 The specification of the real-space cell containing the uniform grids is provided in the include file 'QMpara.i'.
 The form of the grid is assumed to be cubic in our implementation.
 The grid width is defined by the cut off energy:COE in the input file 'qm.dat'.
+Shown below is the 'QMpara.i' file for a HF-OEP calculation of a water molecule.
 ```
 !
 "QMpara.i"
 !
 QM parameter set for Vmol package